Toy breed

 Open guide

-Shih Tzu growth reference
+Shih Tzu male & female growth chart

 Re-check cadence